andrewooi924/java-roguelike-game/design-docs/REQ1_DesignRationale.md

 Hence, we use a TreeState enum to keep track of the tree's stage of growth instead.

+### Assignment 2 Design of Tree
+It was decided to go with the alternative approach with having separate classes, each extending the "Tree"  class, for the different stages of the tree.
+The drawbacks are outweighted by the simplicity this new design has by leveraging a Single Responsibility Principle, with each class being able to concentrate on its own logic for that specific stage of the tree.
+For example, now although there are more classes, there are now less dependencies on a single class.
+Before, the Tree class needed to have a dependency on `Koopa`, `Goomba`, and `Coin` because it needed to spawn them.
+Now, the dependency can be kept on the specific stage that is required, for example only the `SproutTree` class needs to have a dependency on `Goomba`.
+The sequence diagrams for the tick() functions are a lot shorter and simpler now.

+### GroundCharacteristic
 The reason for a GroundCharacteristic enum is to check for fertile grounds on the surrounding.
 In the Dirt class (not pictured), the constructor would add the capability of it being FERTILE.
 This way, it would be easy to extend in